levlup-ai/deploy-next-on-amplify/README.md

 _Note: If you don't want to give your backend service role full admin access, here is a list of service permissions that should be able to support an SSR deployment:_

-If you get this error when building a NextJs SSR application, it's likely that the IAM role associated to your App does not have sufficient permissions to deploy resources in your account.
-For SSR apps, we deploy things like an S3 bucket, a CloudFront distribution, Lambda@Edge functions, an SQS queue (if using ISR) and IAM roles.
-The following IAM policy is a recommended baseline of permissions that your role needs, but feel free to adjust it to your needs:

 <details>
   <summary>IAM permissions for Amplify App Role</summary>